Ollie Fitch: World War I (1914–1918)

-Post War Career (1919-1950)
+Post War Career (1919–1950)

-In 1919, after the war ended, she spent time in Amsterdam, appearing at 'T Brouwhuis (Nov.1-7) and the popular Cabaret de la Monnaie (Dec.6).
+In 1919, after the war ended, she spent time in Amsterdam, appearing at 'T Brouwhuis (November 1–7) and the popular Cabaret de la Monnaie (December 6).

-On March 30, 1920, Ollie renewed her American passport after eight years in order to begin her first European tour since the outbreak of the war.
+On March 30, 1920, Ollie renewed her American passport after eight years to begin her first European tour since the outbreak of the war.
 Afterwards, Jakob decided to return home to Denmark, bringing Ollie with him.
-The couple moved in at 7 Rolsvej with Jakob's older sister, Margrethe Marie Johannes Jensen (born Aug.5, 1878).
-During the fall of 1920, she was touring Norway, performing at the Maxim Variete (Aug.7-28) and Hjorten (Sep.2-Oct.13) before returning home to Denmark.
+The couple moved in at 7 Rolsvej with Jakob's older sister, Margrethe Marie Johannes Jensen (born August 5, 1878).
+During the fall of 1920, she was touring Norway, performing at the Maxim Variete (August 7–28) and Hjorten (September 2 – October 13) before returning home to Denmark.
 Danish newspapers make no mention of Ollie performing in the country.
 She soon retired from the stage and was noted as a housewife in the 1921 Danish Census.
 In the spring of 1921, Ollie returned the United States after 18 years abroad and reunited with her sister Pearl.
 Shortly after returning home to Denmark, she divorced her husband and returned to the Netherlands in 1923 to resume her career as a performer.

 Throughout the 1920s and 1930s, Ollie returned to being a popular fixture in Holland, Scandinavia and Germany.
 Moving away from dancing, she performed in cabarets and theaters as a major Afro-American singer.
 In 1930, after a final visit to the United States, her European engagements began to dwindle and she soon vanished from the limelight after the winter of 1934.
 By the late-30s, she was residing in The Hague's squalid Jewish Quarter, moving from one apartment to another.
 Records of Ollie disappear during World War II, possibly in hiding during the German occupation of the Netherlands.
-Life in the Reichskommissariat Niederlande would've been extremely difficult for a 60 year old Afro-American unemployed woman living in the heart of the Jewish district.
+Life in the Reichskommissariat Niederlande would've been extremely difficult for a 60-year-old Afro-American unemployed woman living in the heart of the Jewish district.

 Ollie Gertrude Fitch died on July 1, 1950, in The Hague at age 69 and was most likely buried in her adopted country.